Collapse of Irrelevant Representations (CIR) Ensures Robust and Non-Disruptive LLM Unlearning: Related work

 \section{Related work}

-\paragraph{Unlearning methods} Methods relying solely on backpropagation, like DPO \citep{rafailov_direct_2024}, only deactivate unwanted capabilities, not remove them \citep{lee_mechanistic_2024}.
+\paragraph{Unlearning methods} Unlearning aims to remove dangerous knowledge and capabilities from LLMs.
+Methods relying solely on backpropagation, such as DPO \citep{rafailov_direct_2024}, only deactivate unwanted capabilities, not remove them \citep{lee_mechanistic_2024}.
 For this reason, alternative unlearning approaches have been proposed.
-Several recent methods aim to disrupt the intermediate activations of the model \citep{zou_improving_2024,rosati_representation_2024,li_wmdp_2024}.
-Others incorporate meta-learning \citep{tamirisa_tamper-resistant_2024,sondej_robust_2025,henderson_self-destructing_2023} which simulates how an attacker could relearn the unwanted knowledge, to prepare against it.
-Some try to locate the harmful neurons or activation directions and ablate them \cite{wang_large_2024,wu_depn_2023,uppaal_detox_2024,suau_whispering_2024}.
+Several recent methods aim to disrupt the intermediate activations of models \citep{zou_improving_2024,rosati_representation_2024,li_wmdp_2024}.
+Others incorporate meta-learning \citep{tamirisa_tamper-resistant_2024,sondej_robust_2025,henderson_self-destructing_2023} which simulates how an attacker could relearn the unwanted knowledge to prepare against it.
+Some try to locate the harmful neurons or activation directions and then ablate them \cite{wang_large_2024,wu_depn_2023,uppaal_detox_2024,suau_whispering_2024}.

 \paragraph{Unlearning reversal} However, currently all existing unlearning techniques are easily reversed by fine-tuning, jailbreaks, few-shot prompting, disabling refusal mechanisms, or out-of-distribution inputs \citep{lucki_adversarial_2025,lynch_eight_2024}.
-Even for methods which ablate harmful concepts, \citet{lo_large_2024} found that the model can repurpose neurons with similar meaning to quickly relearn them.
+Even for methods which ablate harmful neurons, \citet{lo_large_2024} found that the model can repurpose neurons with similar meaning to quickly relearn them.

-\paragraph{Low mutual information attacks} Failure of current unlearning methods has been shown most explicitly by \citet{deeb_unlearning_2024}, where attackers could recover supposedly unlearned facts by training on a \emph{completely independent} set of facts, which definitively proves that they were not removed.
-In our experiments, for the fine-tuning attacks we use the same approach -- trying to recover the target facts by training on different facts from the same category.
+\paragraph{Low mutual information attacks} Failure of current unlearning methods has been shown most explicitly by \citet{deeb_unlearning_2024}, where attackers could recover supposedly unlearned facts by training on a \emph{completely independent} set of facts, which clearly shows that they were not removed.
+Our fine-tuning attacks use the same approach: we try to recover the target facts by training on different facts from the same category.
+Such attacks do not assume that the attacker has full knowledge of the unlearning dataset, which would be unrealistic.